rajbirsehmi/UI-Engine/README.md

 The engine is built for modern DI-heavy architectures and supports both Hilt and non-Hilt projects via **Product Flavors**.

-### Choosing your Flavor
-The library is published as a **variant-aware artifact**.
-Gradle will automatically select the correct flavor based on whether your project uses Hilt.
-No manual configuration is needed on the consumer side.

-*   **Standard**: Use this for projects without Hilt.
+### 1. Standard Variant
 Optimized for minimal footprint.
+Use this if your testing environment does not require Dagger Hilt.

+### 2. Hilt Variant
-*   **Hilt**: Use this for projects using Dagger Hilt.
-This flavor includes the necessary Hilt testing dependencies and KSP processing.
+Includes the necessary Hilt testing dependencies (`hilt-android-testing`) and KSP processing.
+Use this if you need to access Hilt components within your robots.

-### Features
 *   **Rule Chaining**: Use `createHiltComposeRule` to correctly order your Hilt and Compose rules.
 *   **Entry Points**: Use `getTestEntryPoint<T>()` inside your Robots to access injected dependencies (like repositories or database managers) without boilerplate.